callstack/repack/ARCHITECTURE.md

 Depending on how code is run, the final Webpack configuration might be different:

-- if Webpack and Re.Pack are run by React Native CLI, it provides data to functions like `getMode`, `getContext` etc.
+- if Webpack and Re.Pack are run by React Native Community CLI, it provides data to functions like `getMode`, `getContext` etc.
 - if Webpack and Re.Pack are run by Webpack CLI, the results for functions like `getMode`, `getContext`, etc is based on `fallback` values.

 ## Development server